AI Memory

 Privacy And Trust Boundaries

 Choose the bundle by trust boundary, not by name alone.
 Internal Project AI Memory can carry more operational detail than an external handoff.
-Agent Session Memory may include tool permissions and temporary work state that should be archived quickly.
+Agent Session Memory records tool permissions when the profile requires them and temporary work state that should be archived quickly.
 External Handoff, Incident/Audit, and LLM Wiki Export packets need redaction, approval, and clear source notes before sharing.

 • Review secrets and credentials before every share.